 "Serving the complaint" means giving notice to the defendant that a lawsuit has been filed against them.
 Small claims courts usually charge for this service.
 You could serve the summons yourself, but it's usually best to let the court do it, to be sure it's done legally and that there is a receipt showing it's been served.

 The court then sets a date for the case to be heard in small claims court.

 Preparing your case means gathering documents you need to prove (a) that you did the work or delivered the product the customer ordered and (b) that the customer did not pay.
 You may also want to bring proof that you attempted to collect this money by other means before resorting to small claims court.

-Come to the court at the appointed day and time to present your case.
-Be sure to bring all the documentation that shows that you did the work or sold the product to the customer, including any agreements, invoices, or sales receipts signed by the customer.
-If you have the proper documents, the court will usually award you the judgment (the decision of the court) unless there is some compelling reason why the defendant should not have to pay.
+If you have the proper documents, the court will often award you the judgment (the decision of the court) unless there is some compelling reason why the defendant should not have to pay.
 The judgment means that the court is ordering the customer to pay you the amount that is due.

 Collecting on a Judgment

-Back to All About Small Claims Court
+Alternatives to Small Claims Court

 If the amount owed you is higher than the small claims court process, you can still take the person to court, but you'll have to hire an attorney and file a lawsuit.
 This means much time and attorney fees and court costs so it may not be worth it.